Wilhelm Furtwängler: Life and career

 Berta Geissmar subsequently became his secretary and business manager, in Mannheim and later in Berlin, until she was forced to leave Germany in 1935.
 From 1921 onwards, Furtwängler shared holidays in the Engadin with Berta and her mother.
 In 1924 he bought a house there.
 After he married, the house was open to a wide circle of friends.

-In 1920 he was appointed conductor of the Berlin Staatskapelle succeeding Richard Strauss.
+In 1920 he was appointed conductor of the Staatskapelle Berlin succeeding Richard Strauss.
 In January 1922, following the sudden death of Arthur Nikisch, he was appointed to the Leipzig Gewandhaus Orchestra.
-Shortly afterwards he was appointed to the prestigious Berlin Philharmonic Orchestra, again in succession to Nikisch.
+Shortly afterwards he was appointed to the prestigious Berlin Philharmonic, again in succession to Nikisch.
 Furtwängler made his London debut in 1924, and continued to appear there before the outbreak of World War II as late as 1938, when he conducted Richard Wagner's Ring.
 (Furtwängler later conducted in London many times between 1948 and 1954).
-In 1925 he appeared as guest conductor of the New York Philharmonic Orchestra, making return visits in the following two years.
+In 1925 he appeared as guest conductor of the New York Philharmonic, making return visits in the following two years.

 In January 1945 Furtwängler fled to Switzerland.
 It was during this period that he completed what is considered his most significant composition, the Symphony No. 2 in E minor.
-It was given its premiere in 1948 by the Berlin Philharmonic Orchestra under Furtwängler's direction and was recorded for Deutsche Grammophon.
+It was given its premiere in 1948 by the Berlin Philharmonic under Furtwängler's direction and was recorded for Deutsche Grammophon.

 Following the war, he resumed performing and recording, and remained a popular conductor in Europe, although his actions in the 1930s and 40s were a subject of ongoing criticism.
 He died in 1954 in Ebersteinburg, close to Baden-Baden.
 He is buried in the Heidelberg Bergfriedhof.

-Nazi Germany

-Furtwängler's relationship with and attitudes towards Adolf Hitler and the Nazi Party were a matter of much controversy.